rust-lang/const-eval/promotion.md

 ## Promotability

-We have defined when it is desirable to promote expressions but have not yet defined which expressions can actually be promoted.
-We refer to such expressions as "promotable".
+We have described the circumstances where promotion is desirable, but what expressions are actually eligible for promotion?
+We refer to eligible expressions as "promotable" and describe the restrictions on such expressions below.

 ### Named locals